 The leader of Ghana football suggested other innovative ways of raising resources to help support some of the retired players.

-"I suggest a special levy to be placed on sections of the stands at the stadiums which will be used purposely for the welfare of retired players in the country," Nyantakyi said at the meeting in Zagbon Zongo, in Accra.
+"I suggest a special levy to be placed on sections of the stands at the stadiums which will be used purposely for the welfare of retired players in the country," Nyantakyi said at the meeting in Zagbon Zongo, in the Ghanaian capital, Accra.

 The Ghana FA chief asked the retired footballers to form effective body which will advance their cause.